 Fraud sounds like a very scary term, and for criminal investment bankers now serving time, it probably is, but it encompasses a lot of activity and lying on your life insurance application is one of them.

 It is imperative that your initial application is accurate and you don’t try to hide anything.
-If there’s a reason for an investigation and you were found to have lied on your application then the life insurance payout will be refused due to fraud.
+If there’s a reason for an investigation and you were found to have lied on your application (about smoking, for example) then the life insurance payout will be refused due to fraud.

 Non-disclosure of medical conditions is the top candidate here – always tell the truth, even if it means a slightly higher premium.
 It will be worth it in the long run.

 Fact #3: Most life insurance policies will pay out for suicide

 Many people want to know if life insurance pays out for suicidal death in the UK, and while the answer is a little complicated, the core of it is that yes, it does.

 We have an in-depth article regarding life insurance and suicide that we recommend reading for a comprehensive understanding, but in brief: